dr-NHA/SRTools/README.md

 GUI Supports Drag And Drop!

 You Can Use The GUI As A Quick Way To Unpack By Opening A Packed File With The GUI!
+(Right Click File -> Select Open With -> Locate The GUI)

 # SRTools
 Toolkit for modding Saints Row 2022 written in Go.